pomo-mondreganto/ForcAD/README.md

 * `checker_type` (optional, default `hackerdom`): an option containing underscore-separated tags, (missing tags are ignored).
-Examples: `hackerdom` (hackerdom tag ignored, so no modifier tags are applied), `gevent_pfr` (gevent checker with public flag data returned).
+Examples: `hackerdom` (hackerdom tag ignored, so no modifier tags are applied), `pfr` (checker with public flag data returned).
 Currently, supported tags are:

     * `pfr`: checker returns public flag data (e.g. username of flag user) from `PUT` action as a **public message**, private flag data (`flag_id`) as a **private message**, and **public message** is shown